№ 00 — Adam Manji · San Francisco, CA

 The seam

-Both products live where messy real-world data meets product surface.
-That's the work I'm interested in: turning the hard, schema-less middle of a problem into something a normal person can use.
+Both products live where messy real-world data meets a product surface.
+That's the work I'm interested in — turning the hard, schema-less middle of a problem into something a normal person can use.

 № 01A case study